 I have a long-standing interest in cerebrovascular disease research.
-My current research interest mainly focuses on studying the role of exercise-regulated exosomes in cerebrovascular diseases.
+My current research interest mainly focuses on studying the role of exercise-intervened exosomes in cerebrovascular diseases.
 We have recently demonstrated that exercise intervention could modulate the release and function of endothelial progenitor cell (EPCs)-derived exosomes.
-Given exosome function varies upon the parent cell source and status, we postulate that the declined EPC function in hypertension could affect EPC-derived exosome communications with two important brain cells (endothelial cells and neurons) which will accelerate ischemic injury in the brain.
+Given exosome function varies upon the parent cell source and status, we postulate that the declined EPC function in hypertension could affect EPC-derived exosome communications with two important brain cells, endothelial cells, and neurons, which will accelerate ischemic injury in the brain.
 Our initial study suggests that exercise can modulate the EPC-exosome mediated communication of EPCs and neurons.
-My current study will explore the effects and underlying mechanisms of how exercise modulates the exosomal communications among EPCs and ECs and neurons in hypertensionassociated ischemic stroke.
+My ongoing study will explore the effects and underlying mechanisms of how exercise modulates the exosomal communications among EPCs and ECs and neurons in hypertension-associated ischemic stroke.
 In addition, our group recently revealed that exercise intervention could improve endothelial function associated with alleviated inflammation and oxidative stress of perivascular adipose tissue in type 2 diabetic mice.
-These exciting findings prompt us to further explore the role of exercised-regulated exosomes derived from perivascular adipose tissue on diabetic vascular dysfunction and the underlying mechanism.
+These exciting findings prompt us to further explore the role of exercised-intervened exosomes derived from perivascular adipose tissue on diabetic vascular dysfunction and the underlying mechanism.
 My long-term goal is to lead a research team to establish a novel extracellular vesicle-based therapy for cerebrovascular diseases such as ischemic stroke and its comorbidities hypertension and diabetes.

-We utilize different animal models, molecular and cellular biology approaches to test our hypotheses.
-The major animal models used in my research including transgene model (type 2 diabetic mouse, renin-angiotensin transgene mouse, etc.) and disease model (ischemic stroke surgery model, carotid artery wire injury model, etc.).
-Techniques including small animal microscopic surgeries (telemetric probe implantation, adipocyte tissue transplantation, tail vein injection, stereotactic microinjection), exercise training, behavior tests, Nanoparticle tracking analysis (NTA), cell culture, qRT-PCR, flow cytometry and confocal microscopy, etc. are routinely used in my research.
+In my laboratory, we utilize different animal models, including transgene model (type 2 diabetic mouse, renin-angiotensin transgene mouse, etc.) and disease model (ischemic stroke surgery model, carotid artery wire injury model, etc.), molecular and cellular biology approaches to test our hypotheses.
+Techniques including small animal microscopic surgeries (telemetric probe implantation, adipocyte tissue transplantation, tail vein injection, stereotactic microinjection), exercise training, behavior tests, Nanoparticle tracking analysis (NTA), cell culture, qRT-PCR, flow cytometry, and confocal microscopy, etc. are routinely used in my research.